landemic-io/landemic/README.md

 **Set Google Maps API key**

 In `client/.env` set `REACT_APP_GOOGLE_MAPS_KEY` for [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key).
 We currently hard-code a default API key, but it is domain-gated, so it will only run locally.
-If you build the client and host it somewhere, Google Maps will say it's running in "Developer Mode."
+If you build the client and host it somewhere, Google Maps will return an error.

 **(Optional) Set Alchemy API key**